Is your content a mess?

 If you find that you’re missing a lot of URLs, which is possible if your internal linking isn’t great, you can use another option like a sitemap generator.

-If you use the tool I just linked to, enter your starting URL again, and the tool will crawl up to 500 pages:
+If you use the tool we just linked to, enter your starting URL again, and the tool will crawl up to 500 pages.

 You can then copy the results and paste them into a spreadsheet.
 You might have to clean them up a little, but it will work.